 - 1. Complete the approved curriculum satisfactorily, i.e., pass every nursing course with a grade greater than or equal to 77% and achieve a "PASS" on the Clinical Evaluation Record. - 2.
-Pass the NUR 155 Pharmacology for Practical Nurses Pharmaceutical Mathematical Calculations Exam with a grade greater than or equal to 90%. - 3.
+Successfully pass skill competencies in each level of the program. - 3.
+Pass the Med Calculations Exam for each of the 4 levels of the program with the required scores. - 4.
 Meet the clinical attendance requirements.